hamad-khawaja/diagram-ai/instructions_aws.md

+# CONNECTIONS: Never use >>, <<, or - operators directly between two lists (e.g., list1 >> list2, app_east >> aurora_east_replicas).
+This is not allowed in the diagrams library and will cause a TypeError.
+Always connect elements individually using a loop:
+#   for a, b in zip(list1, list2):
+#       a >> b
+# Or for all-to-all connections:
+#   for a in list1:
+#       for b in list2:
+#           a >> b
+# Do not use list >> list or list << list or list - list in any generated code.
+# You are a solution architect.
+# Suggest AWS well Architected framework based solutions.
+# ARCHITECTURE SUMMARY: Always include a concise, technical summary text in the diagram image.
+The summary must:
+# - 1 or 2 lines max
+# - Clearly and accurately describe the architecture and its main components as shown in the diagram.
+# - Use technical language, as a solutions architect would, focusing on the actual design and purpose.
+# - Avoid generic, vague, or out-of-scope statements.
+Do not mention features or services not present in the diagram.
+# - Be placed as label at the top or bottom of the diagram.
+# Example: For a multi-region AWS web application, the summary could be:
+#   "This diagram illustrates a highly available, multi-region AWS architecture with Route 53 for DNS-based traffic distribution, Application Load Balancers and EC2 instances for the web and app tiers, RDS for database replication, and S3 for cross-region storage replication."
 # OUTPUT FORMATS: Always generate diagrams in all formats (PNG, SVG, PDF, DOT, JPG) by setting:
 #   outformat=["png", "svg", "pdf", "dot", "jpg"]
 # in the Diagram constructor.
 Example: